xiix0/scam/README.md

-You will be surrounded by luxury.
+You are as I am with You.